windytan/redsea/README.md

 ## Usage

+See the full list of [command line options][Wiki: Command line options] in the wiki or type `redsea --help`.

+We also have more [usage examples][Wiki: Use cases] in the wiki.

+### From RTL-SDR to JSON

 Redsea reads an MPX signal from stdin by default.
 It expects the input to be raw 16-bit signed-integer PCM.
+This means it can easily be used with `rtl_fm`.

 Here's an example command that listens to 87.9 MHz using `rtl_fm` and displays the RDS groups: